syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

 AddHandler Me.sfDataGrid.FilterPopupShown, AddressOf sfDataGrid_FilterPopupShown

 Private Sub sfDataGrid_FilterPopupShown(ByVal sender As Object, ByVal e As Syncfusion.WinForms.DataGrid.Events.FilterPopupShownEventArgs)
-	'Check whether the rows freezed in SfDataGrid .
+	'Check whether the rows frozen in SfDataGrid .
-	'If it is true means ,the default value loaded in FilterElement .
+	'If it is true means, the default value loaded in FilterElement.
 	If Me.sfDataGrid.FrozenRowCount < 1 Then
 		Return
 	End If

-	'Get the columnname which is going to be applied Filtering Dim columnName = e.Column.MappingName
+	'Get the column name which is going to be applied Filtering Dim columnName = e.Column.MappingName

-	'Gets proerty access provider for getting forzen rows display value Dim provider = Me.sfDataGrid.View.GetPropertyAccessProvider()
+	'Gets property access provider for getting frozen rows display value Dim provider = Me.sfDataGrid.View.GetPropertyAccessProvider()

 	'Get the corresponding FilterElement of the column Dim dataSource = TryCast(e.Control.CheckListBox.DataSource, List(Of FilterElement))

-	'Check whether the Grouping is applied or not .
+	'Check whether the Grouping is applied or not.
-	'If Grouping is not applied means ,you can get record directly from View If Me.sfDataGrid.GroupColumnDescriptions IsNot Nothing AndAlso Me.sfDataGrid.GroupColumnDescriptions.Count < 1 Then 'Get the records from view of SfDataGrid
+	'If Grouping is not applied means, you can get record directly from View If Me.sfDataGrid.GroupColumnDescriptions IsNot Nothing AndAlso Me.sfDataGrid.GroupColumnDescriptions.Count < 1 Then 'Get the records from view of SfDataGrid
 		Dim records = Me.sfDataGrid.View.Records